 Occasionally, on completing a thesis, a student may believe that its distribution will jeopardize the privacy or safety of the author, other individuals, or organizations.
-If the thesis cannot be rewritten to remove the problematic material, the author and supervisor should submit the thesis to the director of the program, who will prepare a recommendation for the Dean for Graduate Education for graduate theses or the Dean for Undergraduate Education for undergraduate theses, who will then consult with the Vice President for Research.
+If the thesis cannot be rewritten to remove the problematic material, the author and supervisor should submit the thesis to the director of the program, who will prepare a recommendation for the Vice Chancellor, who will then consult with the Vice President for Research.
 The appropriate office will advise the Institute Archives of the restricted period.
 In all cases the restricted period should be kept to a minimum.

 The title page is always considered to be page 1, and every page must be included in the count regardless of whether a number is physically printed on a page.
 The entire thesis (including title page, prefatory material, illustrations, and all text and appendices) must be paginated in one consecutive numbering sequence.

 Theses should be prepared double-sided whenever possible.
 In a double-sided thesis, both sides of every page (starting with the title page and including any pages that have been left blank) must be accounted for in the numbering sequence.
 Therefore, in a double-sided thesis, odd-numbered pages are always on the right and even-numbered pages on the left.
 Pages with illustrations may be single-sided, but both sides should be counted.
 Single-sided theses should be numbered only on the front of every sheet.

 When using thesis templates on Athena, use caution and verify that the pagination requirements are being met.